itsfrank/overseer-quick-tasks/README.md

 <details>
     <summary> Alternative - setup in harpoon's config </summary>

-Alternatively, you can add oqt in Harpoon's setup, this requires adding oqt as a dependency to harpoon, then just add the `oqt =` line above to the setup object (I think you will need to remove harpoon form oqt's dependencies)
+Alternatively, you can add oqt in Harpoon's setup, this requires adding both oqt and overseer as dependencies to harpoon, then just add the `oqt =` line above to the setup object

 ```lua
 -- example harpoon lazy spec